yurynamgung/twitter_postgres/README.md

     1. There are two postgres containers defined in the `docker-compose.yml` file ports: one containes a normalized database schema, and the other is denormalized.
        You will need to update the ports for each database so that they do not conflict with anyone else.

+       > **NOTE:**
+       > Recall that in the pagila assignments, there was no need to adjust the ports.
+       > This is because the database was not exposed to the lambda server.
+       > In this assignment, we must expose the database to the lambda server.
+       > The `load_tweets.sh` and `load_tweets.py` scripts will be run from the lambda server.
+       >
+       > It would be possible to put these scripts "inside" the database image so that we wouldn't need to expose the ports.
+       > But I've put the scripts "outside" the container to give you more practice connecting to the db from a remote system.

     1. Complete the missing sections of the `load_tweets.py` file.
        This file is responsible for loading data into the normalized database.